dhiidhax/Flight-Price-Predict-Deployment/README.md

 # Flight-Price-Predict-Deployment-Heroku

-In this data science machine learning project tutorial, we are going to build an end to end machine learning project and then deploy it via Heroku.
+In this data science machine learning project t, we are going to build an end to end machine learning project and then deploy it via Heroku.

-**UPDATE:** Heroku is upgrading the platform and you may not be able to see this project at the moment.
-If you are not able to see it right away, kindly come back to check for update.
+**The motivation of the project comes from the current economic hardship making it difficult for people of India to keep pace with the financial crisis.
+Helping the individuals to save on their flight ticket booking was at the heart of this project**.
 STEPS:

 1. Choose your use-case